Does your doctor seem tired, cynical and stressed out? If yes, your physician’s burnout could be a danger to patients.

 If you or a loved one was harmed by a burnt-out doctor, you may be entitled to compensation for your losses.
 You don’t need to go it alone.

-Contact The Deratany Firm to find out how we can help on your pathway to justice.
+Contact Deratany & Kosner to find out how we can help on your pathway to justice.
 We conduct comprehensive investigations on behalf of our clients and leave no stone unturned.